 Make Taboo Issues Lighter

 Bayer AG, the German multinational chemical and pharmaceutical company, came to us with a challenge.
 Market a pill that is not easily accessible.
 It’s also a product part of a taboo topic in men’s world.
-We needed to find a way to communicate information on a delicate subject and ultimately promotes a sensitive product.
+We needed to find a way to communicate information on a delicate subject and ultimately promote a sensitive product.

 Our team believes that optimum engagement happens through play.
 So we decided to turn the website into a visual game.
-We left visual clues, vaguely hid reading materials and even a series of quizzes and tests.
-We blended together storytelling and a surprising design.
+We left visual clues, vaguely hid reading materials, and even a series of quizzes and tests.
+We blended together storytelling and surprising design.
 The website was further linked to a social media campaign launched on Valentine’s day.
 42,000 people joined us and shared information in less than 10 days.
 We successfully transformed what could’ve been a difficult, even awkward conversation about a serious men’s health issue into an engaging, educational campaign that solves problems.

-The takeaway from this project: Sensitive information needs extra creativity in order to be presented in a lighthearted, interesting and engaging way.
+The takeaway from this project: Sensitive information needs extra creativity in order to be presented in a lighthearted, interesting, and engaging way.

 Modernizing /Updating Your Existing Site

 Every few years we recommend clients to review their presence and their platform online.
 Is your information still relevant to your business goals?
 Has anything changed with your strategy or your audience size in the last few years?
 Is your website engaging?
 Secure?
 Responsive?
 Does your website design reflect your products/services and offer the features your clients need?
 It’s always to good move to step back, analyze possible outdated data and restructure, redesign, or simply adjust your information online.